Padang West Sumatra, Indonesia Travel Guide

 Pandai Sikek, a village near Bukittinggi, is famous for traditional Songket weaving and intricate woodcarving.

-Support local artisans and cultural performances.
+Support local artisans and cultural shows.
 Purchase authentic crafts directly from creators.
 Learn about Minangkabau culture.

-Seek permission before taking close-up photos of individuals, particularly for kids.
+Seek permission before taking close-close-up pictures of people, particularly for kids.
 Respect their decision if they decline.

 Remove shoes before entering mosques or temples.
 Women should cover their heads, shoulders, and knees.
 Men also dress modestly.

 Do not touch people's heads.
 Be discreet with affection in public.
-Point using your full hand, not fingers.
+Point utilizing your full hand, not fingers.
 Avoid sensitive political or religious topics.

 Plan extra days for broader West Sumatra investigation or connection to other Indonesian destinations.